tclvisais a standard Tcl extension providing a binding

 Tcl automatically closes all opened channels when interpeter terminates.

-provides a procedure to open VISA sessions: visa::open
+tclvisaprovides a procedure to open VISA sessions: visa::open, which is a front-end of

-VISA function.
-But tclvisa
+viOpen VISA function.
+But tclvisadoes not

-provide front-ends for viClose
+provide front-ends for viClose or viWrite VISA

 functions.
 Instead one should use standard Tcl commands, such as

-.
+close or puts.
 Tcl detects type of the channel

 and calls proper VISA function internally.
 For example, when